Geomungo: Construction

 The geomungo is approximately 162 cm long and 23 cm wide (63.75 inches long, 9 inches wide), and has movable bridges called anjok (雁足 "goose feet") and 16 frets called gwae (棵; numbered 1 to 16 from left to right).
 It has a hollow body where the front plate of the instrument is made of paulownia wood and the back plate is made of hard chestnut wood.
 Its six strings, which are made of twisted silk passed through its back plate.
 The pick is made from bamboo sticks in the size of regular household pencil.
 Near the bridge is a leather-covered section called daemo to protect the surface from the striking of the suldae stick.

 The six strings are named (from closest one to the player outward) munhyeon (文弦 "civil string"), yuhyeon (遊弦 "roaming string"), daehyeon (大弦 "big string"), gwaesangcheong (棵上清 "clarity upon the frets"), gwaehacheong (棵下清 "clarity below the frets"), and muhyeon (武弦 "martial string"), and are numbered 1 to 6 respectively in notation (or 文、方、大、上、中、下 in tablature form).
-Strings 2-4 go over fret 1 and are positioned over the frets whilst 1, 5 and 6 are supported by the anjok bridges.
+Strings 2 to 4 go over fret 1 and are positioned over the frets whilst 1, 5, and 6 are supported by the anjok bridges.
 Strings 2 and 3 are used to play stopped notes and the rest are played open or as drones (even string 4 which is above the frets, though it is sometimes played stopped in some pieces).
 The thickness of the strings are not sequential: usually the thickest string is the daehyeon, followed by the munhyeon and muhyeon.
 The yuhyeo is usually the thinnest string followed by the gwaesangcheong and gwaehacheong, though some have the gwaesangcheong as the thinnest followed by the yuhyeon.

 Modernized geomungo increases the strings to 11, which are made of nylon.
 As with the traditional version, three strings are over the frets and the others are all open.
 But the traditional version of the geomungo has 6 strings, with three over the frets.

-Recently, the 6-string Geomungo has been modified quite a lot, with the appearance of electronic geomungo (전자 거문고).
-Geomungo playing with Hwaldae bow (활대 거문고) (same as playing ajaeng), or the type of geomungo having more strings, collected; attracted the attention of young artists.
+Recently, the 6-string geomungo has been modified quite a lot, with the appearance of electronic geomungo (전자 거문고).
+The instrument has been played with a hwaldae bow (활대 거문고), similar to playing the ajaeng), and some versions have more strings.
+The Chinese wo konghou has 7 strings while the traditional geomungo only has 6 strings.

 In the development of culture, besides the conservation artists, inheriting the cultural tradition of the nation, there are artists who change and modernize the traditional culture of the nation.